Despite best intentions, JobKeeper creates problems for employers and employees

 Section 789GDB relates to the minimum hourly rate guarantee.
 It says the hourly pay can’t be less than the base pay per hour that applied before JobKeeper.

 Leave entitlements continue as before JobKeeper under section 789GS, which states that redundancy pay and annual leave should accrue as normal.
+(For more information, please see Redundancy must still be paid when a business loses contracts.)

 Employers must continue to comply with existing employment laws